Owners’ Meetings

 Notices for Board Meetings

-Board meetings are where the board conducts condo business and generally the owners do not attend.
-As such, the Condo Act sets out specific requirements to notify board members of any upcoming board meetings:
+Condo boards conduct regular business during these meetings, which are generally not attended by owners.
+As such, the Condo Act sets out specific requirements to notify board members of their any upcoming board meetings:

-• Notice must be sent to all directors and must contain the time and place of the meeting as well as the topics of business that will be discussed or voted on.
+- Notice must be sent to all directors and must contain the time, format, instructions for how to join as well as the topics of business that will be discussed or voted on.

 Check out more information about board meetings.